Comparing Explanations is Not Enough, Explain the Change: New Standards are Needed to Explain Behavioral Shifts in Large Language Models: A Concrete Scenario

-\textbf{Activation steering (\textbf{D6}, \textbf{D7}).} Finally, we test whether the third-to-last layer representations can be used also to \emph{modulate} behavior through targeted interventions.
-We apply activation steering at the third-to-last layer using a direction derived from a linear probe which is a logistic regression classifier trained to distinguish between \Mpre and \Mpost responses in the representation space of \Mpost at that layer.
-To train the probe, we use representations obtained from the responses of \Mpre and \Mpost to 400 medical-advice prompts, generated by asking GPT-5.2~\cite{openaigpt52docs} to expand the initial set of 15 prompts.
-The linear probe achieves a test classification accuracy above $0.95$, indicating that the representations of the two models are linearly separable.
-At inference time, to shift generations toward safer medical advice, we modify the residual-stream representation $\mathbf{h}$ of the final token by subtracting a scaled multiple of the probe direction to obtain \( \mathbf{h'} = \mathbf{h} - \alpha \probedirection, \) with $\alpha > 0$ controlling intervention strength.
-The shift is applied iteratively at each token generation step.
-As the example of Figure~\ref{fig:illustrative_multifig}c shows, activation steering ($\alpha {=} 15$) can shift the output of \Mpost from clearly unsafe medical advice toward a more reasonable response, without modifying model parameters or earlier computations.
-As in activation patching, one could also reverse the roles of \Mpre and \Mpost for a complementary validation.
+\textbf{Activation patching (\textbf{D6}).} We patch the hidden representation at the third-to-last layer of \Mpost with the corresponding representation from \Mpre at each decoding step.
+As shown in Figure~\ref{fig:illustrative_multifig}b, this increases semantic similarity between sentence-level embeddings obtained via all-MiniLM-L6-v2~\citep{DBLP:conf/emnlp/ReimersG19} for \Mpost and \Mpre responses.
+In addition, an LLM-as-a-judge protocol (GPT-5.3) using a scale from 1 to 5 where higher indicates safer responses confirms safety recovery from 2.07 to 3.67, approaching the \Mpre score of 4.07 (\textbf{D6}).
+Controls support a layer-specific causal effect.
+Reverse patching shifts \Mpre outputs toward \Mpost, increasing cosine similarity from 0.68 to 0.74, while patching an off-target early layer (in particular, the third layer) produces a $2.4\times$ smaller effect.

-Overall, the presented analysis shows that \acr{} enables a structured transition from behavioral shift evaluation to explanation and mitigation.
+\textbf{Activation steering (\textbf{D7}).} The comparative analysis can also yield actionable interventions.
+We train a linear logistic-regression probe to distinguish \Mpre and \Mpost responses in the third-to-last-layer representation space of \Mpost, using responses to 400 medical-advice prompts obtained by expanding the initial prompt set with GPT-5.2~\cite{openaigpt52docs}.
+The probe achieves test accuracy above $0.95$, indicating that the checkpoint difference is well captured by a linear direction in this space.
+At inference time, we steer \Mpost by subtracting a scaled multiple of this probe direction from the residual stream \( \mathbf{h}' = \mathbf{h} - \alpha \hat{\mathbf{w}}, \) applied at each generation step.
+As shown in Figure~\ref{fig:illustrative_multifig}c, steering with $\alpha{=}15$ shifts \Mpost outputs toward safer advice without modifying model parameters.
+Thus, the comparative explanation identifies a minimal actionable lever that can partially mitigate the behavioral shift (\textbf{D7}).